Kanaries/Rath/README.md

 ### Gallery
 Gallery displays parts of the visualization with interesting findings.
 There are some settings here to adjust some of the visual elements in the chart.

+### Dashboard
+automantic generate dashboard for you. rath will figure out a set of visulization of which contents are connected to each other and can be used to analysis a specific problem.

 ## Examples

 + [DataSet: NASA - Kepler](https://www.kaggle.com/nasa/kepler-exoplanet-search-results)